outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to examples

       - write example implementations of trial & error (various sorting methods, identifying solution requirements, testing function, identify solution variables like position/state that generate additional solutions, identifying solution space given solution variables, various solution automation workflows & interface queries applied), as an example of translating solution automation workflow into code that can be applied to example problem definitions
+        - include example of creating all possible variable values, variable combinations & other structures, and other interface variables such as assumptions/context

       - solution automation workflow metadata, like for trial & error:
         - assume the problem space is equal to the solution space (rather than a normal workflow, which might filter the problem space of all possibilities to identify the solution space containing possible/probable solutions)